WVURAIL/dspira/labs/03/README.md

 It should look similar to this:

 ![square wave](img/1.png)

-This type of analysis is important for digital design in that most digital signals are square waves, representing either a 1 or a zero.
+This type of analysis is important for digital design in the sense that most digital signals are square waves, representing either a 1 or a zero.
 So if your signal is at 10MHz, how fast should the electronics and design work?

 [↑ Go to the Top of the Page](#)